 Whether for interns or long-term employees, this advice always rings true: hiring for a values fit as opposed to a cultural fit will benefit your company in many ways.

 If your company has already established long-held values, this will help tremendously in choosing people who will work well with your team, regardless of whether you like the same football teams or grew up in the same neighborhoods.

-For example, Justworks has established since nearly the beginning that our values are COGIS — Compassion, Openness, Grit, Integrity, and Simplicity.
-And we have an interview process that integrates those values into the final decision.
+For example, Justworks has, from the beginning, established that our values are COGIS — Compassion, Openness, Grit, Integrity, and Simplicity.
+And we have an interview process that integrates those values into the final decisions we make.

 If your company still hasn’t established set values, you can check out Justworks’ guide here on how to establish them and begin hiring stronger and more diverse teams, from the interns up.

 Monthly tips on running a business in your inbox.

 Justworks is a technology company that levels the playing field for all small businesses.
 Through our software and as a partner, we help our customers take care of their teams, streamline their operations, and navigate the complex aspects of managing a workforce with confidence.